js-org/js.org/PULL_REQUEST_TEMPLATE.md

 Thanks for creating a pull request to request a new subdomain from JS.ORG

+⚠️ Before continuing, your site content MUST be DIRECTLY related to the JavaScript ecosystem/community Having a site that is built with JavaScript is not a justification by itself for requesting a JS.ORG subdomain If you cannot explain why your site is relevant to JavaScript developers specifically, JS.ORG isn't for you

-Before creating your pull request, please read and complete the following steps:
+📝 Please read and complete the following steps to correctly submit your request:

 - Ensure that your pull request changes only the cnames_active.js file, adding a single new line for your subdomain request
   - Follow the existing format established by the other entries, a new line with the subdomain as the key and the target hostname as the value